kogno/kogno/README.md

 > #### Supported Platforms
 > Messenger, WhatsApp and Telegram, maintaining a unified code in a single application for all of them.

-You can read the full documentation here https://docs.kogno.io or continue here.
+You can read the full documentation at https://docs.kogno.io or just continue here.

 ## Getting Started